meliao/jaxhps/docs/Examples.rst

    # Jv is the evaluation of J[\theta_t] v, not a function.
    _, Jv = jax.vjp(forward_model, (theta_t,), (v,))

-To run the example, use the command line:
+To run the example, you need to generate the single and double-layer kernel matrices using the MATLAB script ``examples/driver_gen_SD_matrices.m``, if you haven't already done so.
+Once these matrices are in place, you can run the inverse scattering example using the command line:

 .. code:: bash